Are you in the market for a forklift but have questions about the price of new or used models?

 Longer warranty

-As previously mentioned, depending on the manufacturer, your new forklift will probably come with a warranty that lasts for 12 to 36 months, or up to 2,000 hours or so.
+As previously mentioned, new forklifts often come with warranties ranging from 12 to 36 months or up to 2,000 hours.

 Better trade-in cost